Party Bus Rentals in Dayton

 Is parking an issue for a party bus at Rose Music Center or Fraze Pavilion?

-How far in advance should I book?
+How far in advance should I request pricing?